exponea/exponea-flutter-sdk/Documentation/tracking.md

   excerpt: Track customers and events using the Flutter SDK
 ---

-You can track events in Engagement to learn more about your app’s usage patterns and to segment your customers by their interactions.
+You can track events in {user.mkg} to learn more about your app’s usage patterns and to segment your customers by their interactions.

 By default, the SDK tracks certain events automatically, including: